 We are notified by the Property Appraiser of ownership changes throughout the year.
 If the taxes are unpaid, a duplicate tax notice will be mailed to the new owner.
-If taxes are delinquent, reminder notices will be mailed to both the new and previous owner.
+If taxes are delinquent, a reminder notice will also be mailed to the new owner.

 Homestead Exemptions are filed with the Pasco County Property Appraiser’s Office.

 Every Florida resident who has legal or beneficial title in equity to real property in the State of Florida, who resides on said real property, and in good faith makes the same his or her permanent residence to the exclusion of all other places on or before January 1st of the year application is made, shall be entitled to an exemption from all taxation, except non-ad valorem taxes, up to the assessed valuation of $50,000/$25,000 respectfully.